Scope of Work

 - Participate in the routine monitoring (review of data quality reports, consultation on implementation of stopping rule, etc.), as needed.

-- Perform interim analysis as required by the study team, the sponsor, and/or IRB.
+- Perform interim analysis as required by the study protocol or the data safety monitoring board (DSMB).

 - After Completion of Study Follow-up/Data Collection